 You may not be able to reach us right away, so don't wait until the last minute to call us about an emergency!

 Our phone lines are open at the following times:

 - Monday, Wednesday, Friday from 8:30 a.m. to 1:30 p.m.

 - Tuesday, Thursday from 11:30 a.m. to 4 p.m.

-If you need to call us at other times, you can leave a message.
+If you need to contact us at other times, you can fill out our form or leave a message.
 We will call you back as soon as we can.
-Be sure to leave your phone number and the best time to reach you.
+Be sure to tell us your phone number and the best time to reach you.